-Management has initiated a strict cost control program to effectively control expenditures.
+Management has a strict cost control program to effectively control expenditures.
 As a result of these cost control measures, it is expected that the current cash position will be sufficient to fund the Company's needs for the next twelve months.
-Management will review several funding options including equity financing and seeking joint venture partners to further its mineral property interests at the appropriate time.
+At the appropriate time, management will begin to review several funding options including equity financing and seeking joint venture partners to further its mineral property interests.
 While the Company has been successful in raising funds in the past, there are no assurances that additional funding and/or suitable joint venture agreements will be obtained.